rust-lang/reference/src/attributes.md

 * [Tool attributes](#tool-attributes)

 r[attributes.allowed-position]
-Attributes may be applied to many things in the language:
+Attributes may be applied to many forms in the language:

 * All [item declarations] accept outer attributes while [external blocks], [functions], [implementations], and [modules] accept inner attributes.